-7.10 No Smoking Policy
+7.8 No Smoking Policy

 Students are strongly discouraged from smoking because of the negative effects it has on vocal and bodily health.
 It is illegal to smoke anywhere in The Lir.
+Similarly, it is not permitted to vape indoors anywhere on The Lir campus.